t0nylombardi/blog/src/content/blog/old-school-twitter-bot.md

 ---
-layout: '../../layouts/BlogLayout.astro'
 title: Old-school Twitter Bot in ruby
-date: '2020-12-29T20:41:18.408Z'
+date: '2014-11-18'
 overImage: ''
+author: 't0nylombardi'
-originalDatePublished: '2014-11-18T00:00:00.000Z'
+originalDatePublished: '2014-11-18'
-description: 'I been trying to help a friend get more attention to his twitter and his music.
-I choose to try to automate search results and reply back to each user with a message.'
+description: 'I been trying to help a friend gain more attention to his twitter and his music.
+I had an idea to try to automate search results and reply back to each user with a message.'
 image: 'https://images.unsplash.com/photo-1610878785620-3ab2d3a2ae7b'
 categories: [ruby]
 tags: [ruby]
 ---

+### UPDATE: (2023)
+Twitter now X no longer allows you to use their api freely and they're much more strict about which apps are allowed to use their api.

+ ---

-I been trying to help a friend get more attention to his twitter and his music.
-I choose to try to automate search results and reply back to each user with a message.
-Upon doing this, I discovered it would take two ruby gems.
+I been trying to help a friend gain more attention to his twitter and his music.
+I had an idea to try to automate search results and reply back to each user with a message.
+Upon doing this, I discovered it would take two ruby gems....

 First was twitter gem: